CodePy5/EasyPin/README.md

 sudo python3 /path/to/easypin.py [pin] [state]

-Replace [pin] with the pin number of coice according to BCM numbering.
+Replace [pin] with the pin number of choice according to BCM numbering.

 Replace [state] with either "on" or "off" to turn the selected pin on or off.